moniqx4/DependencyInjectionExampleProject/README.md

 setup for registering interfaces with their concrete classes, and building the container, thats it.

 The other files are basically test files to demonstrate different scenarios.

+*NuniTestProject* -
+This project is an example of setting up an autofac container with a TestRunner.
+The TestRunner is setup To get the actual test code from a workflow, by the workflow's name.

+*PageObjectProvider*  -
+The PageObjectProvider is the container build in this project, and it is setup to register all the Interfaces in the assemply, so not required to enter them when a new interface is added.

+The TestRunner uses a TestContext, if wanted to add more setting then the name of the test, would add it to the the TestContext.
+The TextContentBuilder, builds that Context so the TestRunner knows how to work with your test, what settings it requires to be set etc.

+A WebsiteContext could be added as well, for setting a configuration, like the browsertype to use to run test, etc. Setup the same way as the Test Context.
+For this example kept it simple with just the Test Context being defined with only the name.